hkellaway/hkellaway.github.io/_posts/2020-08-30-tale-of-third-parties.md

 I very often fiddle in code when the outline of a solution is there but the details are still primordial goop.
 And, this case was no different.
 I asked myself: *if I was a user of Gloss trying to move to `Codable` piecemeal, what splint might I write in between the two?* With some fiddling later, a path forward was lit.

 I made the decision to first release a backwards-compatible version of the library that includes helper methods safe to place in current implementations.
 These helpers aid the migrator in uncovering where their `Codable` definitions would go awry.
 Indeed, that's exactly what I've done in my own workplace code while migrating to `Codable`.
-Given its a tactic I've proved out on real-world applications at scale, it's something I feel good suggesting.
+Given it's a tactic I've proved out on real-world applications at scale, it's something I feel good suggesting.

 What helped immensely is that I had a [Demo project](https://github.com/hkellaway/Gloss/tree/production/GlossExample) waiting that uses Gloss, as well as a [suite of tests](https://github.com/hkellaway/Gloss/tree/production/Sources/GlossTests) verifying its functionality.
 I was able to work out many kinks in my splint by migrating my Demo project and I feel much more confident my work is backwards-compatible with my tests all green.